The Best Metro Hikes In And Around Rotterdam

 We start at the Schiedam station Vijfsluizen (note: take the southern exit (Karel Doormanweg).
 The area around the station is dominated by large-scale infrastructure and port activities.
 But soon we enter a completely different world: we pass, via a narrow bridge, an old lock in the Poldervaart.
 That canal cuts straight through the urban area of Schiedam.
 Along the banks are a beautiful allotment complex, the historic Babbersmolen (the smallest of the famous Schiedam giants) and the large Beatrix Park.

 After the hamlet of Windas we walk via a remarkable bridge across the canal and under the railway through the landscape park of Midden-Delfland.
-Here we really get outside the city: meadows, waters and bushes determine the picture.
+Here we really get outside the city: meadows, waters and bushes dominate the picture.

 Creating nature